 I am concerned that the changes to the paediatric training programme will further exacerbate the rota gap issues that we are already having to deal with.
 How are the RCPCH proposing that this is managed?

 The College's Workforce team has been working on different modelling options so that we can anticipate the risks to service with the new training programme.

-We plan to work with service leads to identify the impact and possible mitigations, as well as focus on the opportunities that Shape of training presents.
+We plan to work with service leads to identify the impact and possible mitigations, as well as focus on the opportunities that Progress+ presents.
 Please do look out for further updates on the Progress+ landing page where we have a section on Workforce planning.